Ugochukwuodinaka/Shipping-Ports-Around-The-World-Analysis/README.md

 <br />

 ### Dataset Overview
 This dataset containing useful data of 450+ ports around the world.
 The dataset comprises of vital information crucial for a deep insight into the locations and operations of shipping ports around the world.
 It includes fields such as Serial_No, Country, Port Name, UN Code, Vessels in Port, Departures(Last 24 Hours), Arrivals(Last 24 Hours), Expected Arrivals, Type, Area Local, Area Global, and Also known as.
-By analyzing this dataset, we aim to uncoverports type, location, arrival and departure traffic volume, and more.
+By analyzing this dataset, we aim to uncover ports type, location, arrival and departure traffic volume, and more.

 This dataset is a CSV file made up of a single table named Ports_Data and was provided by [Quantum Analytics](https://www.quantumanalyticsco.org/).
 You can click on this [link](Port_Data.csv) to preview the raw data file.
 This dataset table is made up of 12 fields and 480 rows of ports data.